WhiteHouse/ndoch-hackathon/README.md

 We hope that you'll use this repo as a space to coordinate with other participants.
 If you'd like to form groups to work on a shared project, or to post code here for other participants to reuse, please feel free.
 This is your sandbox.

-To report bugs in the  We the People API, please	visit the repo for the petitions application: https://github.com/WhiteHouse/petitions
+To report bugs in the  We the People API, please	visit the [repo for the White House petitions application](https://github.com/WhiteHouse/petitions
+).

 <h1 id="getting-started">Getting started</h1>